 The closest major cities to Horseshoe Bend are Phoenix and Las Vegas.
 For those who choose to visit this extraordinary site from Phoenix, you will have some distance to cover.
 Arizona’s capital is almost 280 miles away from Horseshoe Bend and it can take roughly 4 1/2 hours to arrive at this destination.
 You can rent a car from Phoenix and then drive to Page, AZ from there.
 It is also about an equal distance from Las Vegas, so that could be another option in getting to Horseshoe Bend.
 The drive time between Las Vegas and Page is also about 4 1/2 hours.

 There are no hotels or lodging areas at Horseshoe Bend.
 The closest thing that one may find is in the nearby city of Page, Arizona.
 Luxury hotels are lacking in this area, so just be aware of that!
 A new addition to hotels in this area is theand it is a good choice to stay in my opinion.
 Another place to stay might be the This hotel has packages that include breakfast and a quadruple room for as low as $90 a night.
 The is a quiet lodging area with apartment-like rooms for families starting at $75 per night.

 There are many hotels in the area that you can choose to stay in and they all have different amenities and rates.

-Horseshoe Bend – When is the best time to go?
+When is the best time to go to Horseshoe Bend?